 |1.6||June 30, 2020||March 30, 2021|

 For more information about our support policies, refer to Getting support.

 Anthos Service Mesh 1.4 is no longer supported.
 You must upgrade to Anthos Service Mesh 1.5 or later.
 See the following guides for more information to help plan your upgrade:

 Upgrading from 1.6 to 1.7:

-When you install Anthos Service Mesh, you use a configuration profile that is suitable for your environment:
+When you install Anthos Service Mesh, you use a configuration profile that is suitable for your platform:

-asm-gcp: This profile configures the features for a mesh containing one or more GKE on Google Cloud clusters in the same Google Cloud project.
+asm-gcp: This profile configures the features for a mesh containing one or more GKE clusters in the same Google Cloud project.

-asm-gcp-multiprojectbeta: This profile configures the features for a mesh with multiple GKE on Google Cloud clusters in different Cloud projects.
+asm-gcp-multiprojectbeta: This profile configures the features for a mesh with multiple GKE clusters in different Cloud projects.

 asm-multicloud: This profile configures the features for a mesh on the following environments: